msheikh1/SEGP/README.md

 - Open Android Studio.
 - Launch the AVD Manager and start an emulator (if not already running).
 - Run the app using the green play button in Android Studio or by running flutter run in the terminal.
-- The first time to run would take the longest you might need to try 2 or 3 to get it running perfectly
+- The first time to run would take the longest, you also might need to try 2 or 3 to get it running perfectly